 The twin red spots on the shiny black elytra of the Twice-Stabbed Lady Beetle help in identifying it.
-Don't be fooled by its name; this beetle sports strong mouthparts capable of chewing through the tough armor-like exoskeletons of many other insects.
-This makes it a tremendous ally to gardeners and growers.
+A narrow ridge, or lip, extends from the bottom edge of the elytra.
+It is not a delicate insect; this beetle sports strong mouth parts capable of chewing through the tough armor-like exoskeletons of many other insects.
 The beetle naturally and organically rids plants of pests that may ruin leaves and fruit, or possibly kill the plant.
 They prey on scale and other things that can infect plants with fungi or viruses.
-Females place their fertilized eggs ain in the empty carcasses of scale insects for protection.
+This makes it a tremendous ally to gardeners and growers.
+Females place their fertilized eggs in the empty carcasses of scale insects for protection.

-Females are able to emit a noxious substance from their legs and they have a reputation for tasting bad.
-These two defense mechanisms reduce the likelihood of predation by birds or other small animals.
-Gardeners should be sure to recognize this Lady Beetle and not mistake it for obnoxious Asian Multi-colored Lady Beetles (the multi-spotted, stinky species known for moving into homes and buildings for shelter).
+Females are able to emit a noxious substance from their legs and they have a reputation for tasting foul.
+These two defense mechanisms reduce the likelihood of predation by birds and other small animals.
+Gardeners should make a point to recognize this Lady Beetle and not mistake it for the obnoxious Asian Multi-colored Lady Beetle, the multi-spotted, stinky species known for moving into homes and buildings for shelter.

 Scientific Name: Chilocorus stigma

 Size (Adult; Length): 3mm to 5mm (0.12in to 0.20in)